tmatijevich/gfw-tutorial/docs/installation.md

 - [git-scm.com/downloads](https://git-scm.com/downloads)
 	- The web page should automatically recognize you are using Windows, so simply click the link *Download <version> for Windows* to get the latest stable version.
 - The Git for Windows installation provides:
-	- Use of the `git` command from the Windows Command Prompt
+	- Use of the `git`{: .code-snippet } command from the Windows Command Prompt
 	- Git-Bash - A shell terminal on Windows
 	- Git-GUI - A simple GUI for repositories
 	- OpenSSH - Secure Shell Protocol utility